 Body comparison: Fujifilm X-T20 vs Panasonic FZ2500

 An illustration of the physical size and weight of the Fujifilm X-T20 and the Panasonic FZ2500 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2500 is considerably larger (44 percent) than the Fujifilm X-T20.
 In this context, it is worth noting that neither the X-T20 nor the FZ2500 are weather-sealed.